 While recent advancements in optimizations for dynamic languages are promising (like JIT compilation), they lag behind the state of the art for static languages.
 So, if you require very high performance, static languages are probably a safer choice.

 Another small benefit of static languages is the extra checking the compiler performs.
 A compiler can’t find logic errors, which are far more significant, but a compiler can find errors in advance that in a dynamic language only can be found in runtime.

-Zephir is both statically and dynamically typed allowing you to take advantage from both sides where possible.
+Zephir is both statically and dynamically typed, allowing you to take advantage of both approaches where possible.

-In addition to the ones provided by Zephir, Over time, compilers have been implemented and matured a number of optimizations that improve the performance of compiled applications:
+In addition to the ones provided by Zephir, over time, compilers have implemented and matured a number of optimizations that improve the performance of compiled applications:

-In some circumstances, the compilation does not significantly improve performance, this may be because the bottleneck is located in the I/O bound of the application (quite likely) rather than compute/memory bound.
+Code Protection ————— In some circumstances, the compilation does not significantly improve performance.
+This may be because the bottleneck is located in the I/O bound portion(s) of the application (quite likely) rather than compute/memory bound.
 However, compiling code could also bring some level of intelectual protection to your application.
 With Zephir, producing native binaries, you also get the ability to “hide” the original code to users or customers.

-Zephir was not created to replace PHP or C, instead of this, we think it is a complement to them, allowing developers to venture into code compilation and static typing.
-Zephir is precisely an attempt to join good things from the C and PHP worlds, looking for opportunities to make their applications faster.
+Zephir was not created to replace PHP or C. Instead, we think it is a complement to them, allowing PHP developers to venture into code compilation and static typing.
+Zephir is an attempt to join good things from the C and PHP worlds, looking for opportunities to make applications faster.